Bhaskers-Blu-Org1/ibm-cloud-functions-mobile-backend/README.md

-# OpenWhisk Building Block - Mobile Backend
+# Using IBM Cloud Functions as a mobile backend
-Implement a mobile backend with Apache OpenWhisk on IBM Bluemix.
+Implement a mobile backend with IBM Cloud Functions powered by Apache OpenWhisk.
 This tutorial should take about 5 minutes to complete.
 After this, move on to more complex serverless applications such as those tagged [_openwhisk-hands-on-demo_](https://github.com/search?q=topic%3Aopenwhisk-hands-on-demo+org%3AIBM&type=Repositories).

 ![Sample Architecture](openwhisk-mobile-backend.png)